I found another project I could contribute to.

 Pushing changes

-Before submitting the PR I filed a bug report, documenting the issue as requested in the code of conduct.
-Then, a few minutes later a opened the PR.
+Before submitting the PR, I filed a bug report, documenting the issue as requested in the code of conduct.
+Then, minutes later, I opened the PR.

-Everything went well and within a few minutes the maintainer merged the changes.
+Everything went well, and the maintainer merged the changes within minutes.

 Humbling experience

-Between the time I filed the bug and opened the PR (few minutes tops), copilot had already created a branch, opened a PR in draft with the plan to identify the issue.
-It then correctly identified the issue and submitted a similar PR with a similar refactor of the boolean states along with the same style of testing.
-All this in maximum 5 minutes compared to the 2/3h it took me to clone the code, read the documentation, study the tests, setup my personal laptop to run the tests, document the pull request description.
+Between filing the bug and opening the PR (minutes apart), Copilot had already created a branch and opened a draft PR with a plan to identify the issue.
+It correctly identified it and submitted a similar PR with comparable refactoring of boolean logic and the same testing style.
+All this in ~5 minutes compared to the 2–3 hours it took me to clone code, read documentation, study tests, setup my laptop, run tests, and document the PR.

-This wasn’t the state of art we are witnessing today with impressive coding agents and cheap-to-run models like gemma.
-It was back in January and it was already insanely powerful and making it compelling for open source maintainers to stop relying on contributers for such small tasks.
+This wasn’t the state-of-the-art we see today with impressive coding agents and cheap models like Gemma.
+It was January, and it was already insanely powerful, making it compelling for maintainers to stop relying on contributors for small tasks.